AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicImg.rst

 Array method
 ------------

-This method is typically used to show images at the top of the calculator.For it to be applicable we need to be able to predict all the possible values of the variable controlling which image we will show.
+This method is typically used to show images at the top of the calculator.
+For it to be applicable we need to ((be able to predict all the possible values** of the variable controlling which image we will show.

 .. seealso::
     Check out the resulting calculator at `Dynamic Image (Array) <https://bb.omnicalculator.com/#/calculators/1945>`__ on BB